Strikethroughs are mainly from Week 18 and Week 19 of Changing to a youthful phenotype with broccoli sprouts measurements.

 Another caveat for contents: Researchers had to process broccoli seeds and 3-day-old broccoli sprouts in order to make measurements.
 Total phenolics and total flavonoids may not have been affected by processing.
 However, processing generated sulforaphane.

 Broccoli seeds and 3-day-old broccoli sprouts contain little or no sulforaphane.
 They have glucoraphanin and myrosinase enzyme which are structurally separated.
-Disturbing their cells mixes the two, and the enzyme hydrolyzes glucoraphanin into sulforaphane.
+Disturbing their cells mixes the two, and the enzyme hydrolyzes glucoraphanin and other glucosinolates into sulforaphane and other healthy compounds.

 I start out each daily batch with two tablespoons of broccoli seeds of an unknown cultivar.
 I counted 812 broccoli seeds in a teaspoon (yes, I did), and multiplied by 6 for 4,872 total seeds.